Skip to main content

 Relocation/Removal Application

 This application involves the removal of the public from the dangers of the mine fire.
 Centralia, Columbia County, PA is an example of where this was used.
-When attempts failed to extinguish the fire, monies were made available to residences, businesses, and utilities for relocation outside of the fire area.
-Once public and private entities are out of harm’s way, the fire is monitored and left to burn.
+Monies are made available to affected residences, businesses, and utilities for relocation outside of the fire area.
+After this is accomplished, the fire is monitored and left to burn.
 As in the case of Centralia, the fire has been burning more than 50 years.

 This application is used when the cost of extinguishing the fire is more than the costs of relocating affected residences.